jace-kline/eecs-645/hw7.md

 ```

 ### 2.26.3
 Suppose $t1 stores value N for some N >= 0.
 The case when i = 0 causes 2 instructions to execute.
 The case when i > 0 (one iteration) causes 5 instructions to execute.
 Given i = N, we will execute N full iterations followed by the i = 0 case.
-Therefore we get:
+Therefore:
 ```Instructions executed = 5N + 2```